“Whenever I ran into a problem or had an issue, I just contacted my CDO counselor, and he was always there.”

 Choose one from the following:

-15.451 – Proseminar in Capital Markets and Investment Management
+15.451 – Proseminar in Capital Markets/ Investment Management

-15.452 – Proseminar in Corporate Finance and Investment Banking
+15.452 – Proseminar in Corporate Finance/ Investment Banking

 15.S26 – Finance Research PracticumTM

 The Finance Research PracticumTM is an Action Learning course intended primarily for Master of Finance students but open to all students who have completed 15.450.
-The entire course is focused on working in a team on a finance project or research question posed by an external sponsor, and reporting back to the class on the findings.
+Taking place over IAP and Spring H-1, the entire course is focused on working in a team on a finance project or research question posed by an external sponsor, and reporting back to the class one’s findings.
 Most sponsors are asset managers, banks, and related businesses.
 Projects are real business problems or research questions which must be addressed to solve a real business problem.